EmmaLiTsai/recoverKBTDR/README.md

       - Topic 4: Testing out arc equation (line 450);

- (2)manual_trace.csv - dive trace that I created and extracted x/y values with using
+ (2) manual_trace.csv - dive trace that I created and extracted x/y values with using
                     ImageJ; used in Tsai_DiveTrace.R file

- (3)testing_xscale_transformation.xlsx - math for the x-axis transformation, currently
+ (3) testing_xscale_transformation.xlsx - math for the x-axis transformation, currently
                     working on putting this math into code (12/10)

- (4)sample images of actual dive traces
+ (4) sample_divetraces.png - sample images of actual dive traces